F5Networks/f5-telemetry-streaming/docs/userguide/quick-start.rst

    - For complete instructions see :ref:`installgui-ref` or :ref:`installcurl-ref`.

 #.
-Be sure to see the known issues on GitHub (https://github.com/DevCentral/f5-telemetry/issues)  and :doc:`tips-warnings` pages to review any known issues and other important information before you attempt to use Telemetry Services.
+Be sure to see the known issues on GitHub (https://github.com/DevCentral/f5-telemetry/issues)  and :doc:`tips-warnings` pages to review any known issues and other important information before you attempt to use Telemetry Streaming.

 #.
 Provide authorization (basic auth) to the BIG-IP system: